raweee/node-red-contrib-whatsapp-link/README.md

     | Group Joined or Removed | `msg.paylod` : Group Name. </br> `msg.type` : joined / Removed from group.</br> `msg.notification` : Complete notification. </br> `msg.chat` : Complete Group Details.

-2. **Whatsapp In** : Node to recive all messages send to connected number.
+2. **Chats In** : Node to recive all messages send to connected number.
     -  Simply deploy the node and wait for green (connected) status.
     -  After succesfully connection, Node is able to recive all messages.